 4-5 garlic cloves, peeled/smashed

-1. If using jackfruit seeds, pressure cook the seeds, peel and halve them.
+1. If using fresh jackfruit seeds, pressure cook the seeds, peel and halve them.
 Set aside.
 If using fresh chestnuts, roast them according to Indira's instructions.
 Cut into 2-3 pieces.
+If using frozen jackfruit seeds, place them in water.
+They are pre-cooked.
 Set aside.

 2. Grind coconut, tamarind and chilies or chili powder to a smooth paste.